Radhakunda

 |

-Raghunatha dasa Goswami came to Radhakunda few years after
+Raghunatha dasa Goswami came to Radhakunda few years after that.
+He

-Long after Mahaprabhu's departure from this world, Raghunatha
+Long after Mahaprabhu's departure from this world, Raghunatha dasa

-understanding that in the future many pilgrims will want to
+that in the future many pilgrims will want to see this holy place...

 |